Discover The 9 Dirtiest Places In Your Kitchen

 Using a grimy and well sponge to wipe down the surface also spreads bacteria around.
 Instead, you should use a clean microfiber cloth damped in the all-purpose cleaner to get rid of stains and grime.

-Don’t forget to sanitise and disinfect your countertops and stovetops using a natural sanitiser once in a week.
+Quick Tip: Don’t forget to sanitise and disinfect your countertops and stovetops using a natural sanitiser once in a week.